Paderborn: Sports

 Paderborn is nationally known as a center for American Sports.
 The local baseball team, the Paderborn Untouchables, has won many German championships.
-The local American Football team, the Paderborn Dolphins, has also enjoyed considerable success.
+The local American football team, the Paderborn Dolphins, has also enjoyed considerable success.
 In 2006 the Paderborn Baskets, the home basketball team of the city was promoted to the Bundesliga.

 Paderborn Baskets (basketball)

 In the past, the Paderborn Baskets played multiple seasons in the Basketball Bundesliga.
 They reached the playoffs in the 2008–09 season.

-Rugby Club Paderborn e.V.(rugby)
+Rugby Club Paderborn e.V. (rugby)

 Recently Rugby Club Paderborn e.V. have had a great run in Regionalliga NRW and are on the verge of being promoted to the next league.

 SC Paderborn 07 (football)

 SC Paderborn 07 is the most successful football club in Paderborn.
-They were promoted to the Bundesliga, Germany's top flight, in 2019 but relegated back to 2.
+They were promoted to the Bundesliga, Germany's top flight, in 2019 but were relegated back to the 2.
 Bundesliga at the end of the same season.

 The club was formed out of the 1985 merger of FC Paderborn and TuS Schloß Neuhaus as TuS Paderborn-Neuhaus and took on its current, shorter name in 1997, the 07 remembering the link with SV 07 Neuhaus.
 The Neuhaus club was founded in 1907 as SV 07 Neuhaus which was joined by the local side TuS 1910 Sennelager to become TuS Schloss Neuhaus in 1970.
 The Neuhaus and Paderborn teams played as tier III sides for most of their histories, as has the unified club.
 Today Paderborn plays its home matches at the Benteler Arena.
 In 2015, SC Paderborn were promoted to the Bundesliga for the first time.
-After relegation in their first season, Paderborn returned to the Bundesliga in 2019 only to be relegated again.
-Currently (2022) they have achieved comfortable mid-table positions in 2.
+After their relegation in their first season, Paderborn returned to the Bundesliga in 2019 only to be relegated again.
+Currently (2022) they have achieved comfortable mid-table positions in the 2.
 Bundesliga.